lefred/mysqlshell-plugins/README.md

 linked with MySQL Shell.
 This is the case with OL7/OL8 where Python 3.6 is installed and MySQL Shell Enterprise build provides
 Python 3.7.

-If this is the case for you, you can install the missing modules within MySQL Shell too using ``mysqlsh --pum pip``.
+If this is the case for you, you can install the missing modules within MySQL Shell too using ``mysqlsh --pym pip``.

 **Example with requests**: